Anuragsingh013/Music_player/README.md

 # Music_player
-#this is a music player created with the help of vanilla js
+This is a music player created with the help of vanilla js